 The task of the translator

 Kinsgsley Amis thought the failure of experimentalism in Britain was because ‘its intake of human stuff was so low’; in other words, he saw any kind formal innovation in the novel as a linguistic jousting contest that abjured human interest in favour of showy aesthetic pyrotechnics.
 For Amis, then, innovation in form was always at the expense of content.
-But Brooke-Rose was no mere dabbler in difficulty; he did not pursue experiment frivolously for its own sake or to impress her Parisian narratatologist friends (though she did, she admits, sometimes consider this too).
+But Brooke-Rose was no mere dabbler in difficulty; she did not pursue experiment frivolously for its own sake or to impress her Parisian narratatologist friends (though she did, she admits, sometimes consider this too).
 A ‘firm believer in fiction that has content, information’--for her ‘it was important to get everything right’, Brooke-Rose wrote that ‘people are, and will always be, the stuff of the novel’ and in this way, her work demonstrates that innovation need not be hostile to the ‘real’ world (Friedman and Martin, p.
 12).
 In Between, there is a human story occurring both at the personal and historical level, and this takes place around various acts of translation.
 The bi-lingual translator, who has lived between two languages and cultures both during and after the war, now makes her living ‘passing on other people’s ideas’.
 In this way then, Brooke-Rose examines the profession of the translator in order point up the woman’s (and all women’s?) dual role as both a passive receiver of language and as an active agent of meaning, not unlike the activity of a writer.
 Although the word she uses are not her own, it is up to the “I” to decide what she says in her final translation; she is thus responsible not just for finding strict equivalences but also for a kind of neutral re-writing.
 As Sarah Birch notes, ‘While she awaits her birth in her own voice, she can only speak though the voices of others, but this “speaking though” also constitutes her struggle to get out.’
 It might also be said that the personal story is a translation of the wider European post-war histories in which she involved, chequered pasts that require her rewriting of wartime sins, cleaning out the dark areas in an act of linguistic whitewashing.
 To qualify as translators, she and her German lover Siegfried must obtain a “Persil-Schein certificate denazifying us whiter than white’ (B, p.
 473).
 Words she has during the war, such as ‘Schweinnhunde!
 Kommunisten!
 Sozialdemokraten!
 Homosexuelle Juden!’ must be forgotten, cleansed from her memory: ‘You will understand these things later my child, but remember now, your uncle did only his duty as a Party member.’
 (B, p.
 526)